ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

 {{< tweet 1261726909148233728 >}}

-Although some authors use on load messages to encourage citations, we discourage this practice and recommend that developers highlight this information in their README and documentation.
+Although some authors use [on-load messages](https://r-pkgs.org/r.html#when-you-do-need-side-effects) to encourage citations, we discourage this practice and recommend that developers highlight this information in their README and documentation.

 ## Why is it hard to cite software